Brady gives credit to his mom, White for Super Bowl MVP win

 ''All families go through challenging times personally.
 But she has a lot of support and a lot of love.
 I'm just happy last night to be able to celebrate with her.''

-What was missing from the celebration was Brady's game jersey, which he said disappeared in the locker room afterward and he still cannot find.
-But he joked that he expects to spot it soon in an online auction.
+What was missing from the celebration was Brady's game jersey, which he said disappeared from the locker room.
+Texas' lieutenant governor asked the Texas Rangers to help Houston police look for the jersey.

+Brady joked that he expects to spot it soon in an online auction.

 He would not say whether his fifth championship meant more to him than the others because of his four-game suspension stemming from the Deflategate scandal.